About Me

 My primary field of interest is linguistic pragmatics and cross-cultural communication: the relationship between social and cultural structures, the study of social conflict, and the analysis of face-to-face interaction.

 My other field of interest is making English language study relevant to the demands of the social and professional tasks facing graduates by developing a reliable means of analyzing and specifying particular learners' language requirements.
-For this purpose, I develop teaching materials that reflect linguistic and lingo-pragmatic realities of language and language use in specific fields.
-Such materials provide teachers and learners a clear, coherent focus and structure.
+For this purpose, I create teaching materials that reflect linguistic and lingo-pragmatic realities of language and language use in specific fields.
+Such materials provide teachers and learners with a clear, coherent focus and structure.

 I had unique opportunities to travel three times around the world and become acquainted with many exciting and culturally diverse countries: India, Brazil, Singapore, Mongolia, Pakistan, the Philippines, Thailand, Hong Kong, the United Kingdom, the United States, Germany, France, Denmark, Italy, Turkey, Bulgaria, Romania, Ukraine, Estonia, Latvia, Moldova, Georgia, Poland, Chechnya, and some other countries.
 I worked and studied in Papua New Guinea, China, Russia, Australia, Lithuania, Oman, Northern Cyprus, and the United Arab Emirates.